Appium WinAppDriver C# Windows Desktop UI Automation Testing

 Menu Item automated testing

-In the end, I hope you will find this course to be useful for learning automated software testing and UI Automation in general for RPA-like scenarios with Microsoft C#, Appium-based WinAppDriver and Visual Studio.
+In the end, I hope you will find this course helpful in learning automated software testing and UI Automation in general for RPA-like scenarios with Microsoft C#, Appium-based WinAppDriver, and Visual Studio.

 This course uses entirely FREE SOFTWARE TOOLS!